Alphabetical Plant Listing

 • Mulch heathers after planting.

-Heath and Heathers: Pruning
+Heath and Heather: Pruning

-• Summer bloomers: Pruning is essential and should occur in late fall or early spring, below the old flowers on the branch.
+• Summer bloomers: Pruning is essential and should occur in late fall or early spring below the old flowers on the branch.
 Round and shape the plant.

 • Winter bloomers: Shear lightly in spring, immediately after blooming.
 If your plants die out in the center, shearing will keep them alive and growing.

-Heath and Heathers: Fertilizer
+Heath and Heather: Fertilizer

 While every effort has been made to describe these plants accurately, please keep in mind that height, bloom time, and color may differ in various climates.
 The description of these plants has been written based on numerous outside resources.